vassomak/Clinical-Mastitis-Detection/README.md

 Machine Learning models that predict whether or not a cow suffers from clinical mastitis.

 Thesis report can be found [here](https://ikee.lib.auth.gr/record/338189/files/makrylaki.pdf).
-The part related to clinical mastitis is in chapter 5.
+The part related to clinical mastitis is in chapter 5 (in English).

 The data used for the project are derived from [here](https://data.mendeley.com/datasets/kbvcdw5b4m/1).